Northern Leopard Frog (Lithobates pipiens)

 A valid fishing license is required to possess this species for bait or food.
 Common throughout Iowa, although we would like reports of the “burnsi phase” of this species.The scientific name for this species was Rana pipiens.

 The leopard frog is the most familiar frog in Iowa.
 They may grow to 3 1/2 inches body length.
 They may be varying shades of green or brown.
 There are round black spots scattered randomly about the back and on the sides and usually one on the snout.
 They belly is plain white.
 There are two light (sometimes golden) complete dorsolateral ridges down the back.
-There are spots on the forelimbs and "tiger" stripes or bars on the hind legs.
+There are spots on the forelimbs and tiger stripes or bars on the hind legs.
 The groin and thighs have a greenish (very rarely yellowish) wash.

 Brown specimens of the leopard frog differ from pickerel frogs by having round spots scattered randomly about the about the back, and a greenish wash on the thighs.
-Also pickerel frogs are found only in the trout streams of extreme leastern Iowa.
+Also pickerel frogs are found only in the trout streams of extreme eastern Iowa.
 One variant of the northern leopard frog is found in Iowa; the burnsi form is found from time to time about the state.
 It is brown or green with no dorsal spots.
 It has spots or bars on the limbs, and may have black stippling on the back and sides.

 There are no subspecies of the northern leopard frog, Lithobates pipiens.
-This species was formerly placed in the genus Rana.

 The northern leopard frog is found statewide in Iowa.